 information about the suspected product and a description of the adverse incident

-health data, including medical history or medications
+health data, including medical history and medications

 Data Protection law gives you certain rights when we process your personal data.
 Some of these are restricted - how they apply depends upon the Agency’s legal basis in processing your data, and other factors.
-These rights are set out in GDPR Articles 12 - 23:
+These rights are set out in UK GDPR Articles 12 - 23:

 right to be informed